ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/search.md

 - The 'Date and Time' that the event was captured.

 The error details will also be presented.

 ![Exclusion View Error](../../developer/docs/quickstart-images/exclusion-view-error-details.png)

 Along with the contents of the excluded event.

 ![Exclusion View Event](../../developer/docs/quickstart-images/exclusion-view-excluded-event.png)

 ### Error Search
+An exclusive 'Error Search' will provide all search results in the grid as seen below.

 ![Error Search](../../developer/docs/quickstart-images/error-search.png)

+It is possible to view each individual error event by double clicking a record in the results grid.
+This view provides the following:
+- The 'Module Name' and 'Flow Name' where the event was recorded.
+- The 'Life Identifier' of the event.
+- The 'Error URI' that was generated.
+- The 'Error Action' that Ikasan took.
+- The 'Date and Time' that the event was captured.
+- The 'Exception Generating' class.

+The error details will also be presented.

 ![Error View Error](../../developer/docs/quickstart-images/error-view-error-details.png)

+Along with the contents of the event that caused the error.

 ![Error View Event](../../developer/docs/quickstart-images/error-view-event-details.png)